I have been blown away by the mouse.

 A Few Other Notes

 The main pool area has a giant screen mounted on the front stack showing Disney movies all day.
-And bonus for the grown-ups – there is a large no-kids zone in the bow section where you can have a pool, bar, and hot tub area to relax at without screaming kids.
+And a bonus for the grown-ups – there is a large no-kids zone in the bow section where you can have a pool, bar, and hot tub area to relax without screaming kids.

 Oh Yeah – You Can Drop Your Kids Off!

 I had always assumed that a Disney Cruise was simply a crazy boatload of screaming kids that added, rather than reduced stress.
-Thanks to the thoughtful design of the liner, there are plenty of grown-up only spaces as I’ve mentioned.
+Thanks to the thoughtful design of the liner, there are plenty of grown-up-only spaces as I’ve mentioned.

-AND, there’s the amazing Oceaneer’s Club.
-This is Disney’s on-board day-care option.
+And, there’s the amazing Oceaneer’s Club.
+This is Disney’s onboard daycare option.
 Part of what makes Disney a pricey cruise is the “free” activity zone you can drop your kids into.

 Children are watched over by trained staff, with plenty of activities to go along with unstructured play zones.
 They get fed, do crafts, and wash their hands going in and coming out.

-What We Enjoyed the Least About Our Disney Cruise
+What We Enjoyed Least

-We sailed in mid-June, which is when the Caribbean starts to really get steamy.
+We sailed in mid-June, which is when the Caribbean starts to get steamy.
 The ship is air-conditioned of course, but it was pretty muggy outside.
 This was a minor nit for us since there were plenty of pools and water features to cool off with.

 Here’s the interesting thing — our shore excursions were fun, but with everything Disney throws at their ships, it’s almost enticing to just stay on the ship and never get off for the stops!
 We had a lot of fun rafting in Jamaica and our stop at Disney’s private island was nice.
 But we were always excited to get back on the ship for more magic after each stop.

 But you are challenged to pierce the veil a little and recognize where the tourism wealth ends and the poverty of the better part of the population begins.
-Disney Caribbean cruises bring incredible wealth up close and personal to incredible poverty and never bats an eye.)
+Disney Caribbean cruises bring incredible wealth up close and personal to incredible poverty and never bat an eye.)

 If you’re on a path to SemiFIRE, then the answer is a resounding YES.
 Spoil yourself.
 Spoil your kids.
 Just don’t spoil yourselves at the expense of your financial independence goals.
-Removing those clouds of debt and uncertainty open up possibilities like these – Disney Cruises.
+Removing those clouds of debt and uncertainty opens up possibilities like these – Disney Cruises.

 These are the kinds of experiences to be enjoyed in moderation.
 We had an incredibly fun time.
-There was enough relaxation, and even some sleeping in (thanks to grandparents hosting the kids for a few “slumber parties”!)
+There was enough relaxation and even some sleeping in (thanks to grandparents hosting the kids for a few “slumber parties”!)
 Thanks to our very generous parents, I’ve learned the importance of investing in FUN.

 Will we cruise again soon?
 Maybe, in a couple of years.
-And not to look too far into the future, but I hope we can treat our kids and grand-kids to an experience like this, when it’s our turn.
+And not to look too far into the future, but I hope we can treat our kids and grandkids to an experience like this when it’s our turn.